domino4com/technology/README.md

 **2.2 SPI**

-SPI is only available via the 1mm Extension slot on (currently) the extended core (CWV)
+SPI is only available via the 1mm Extension slot on the extended core (CWV) and the battery core (CWB).

 **2.3 Serial (also known as UART or RS232C)**